The Best Community Theaters in Marin County

 Mill Valley

 Art and community are at the heart of everything the Throckmorton Theatre does.
 Take in the historical atmosphere and the gorgeous wall-to-ceiling murals as you find your seat in what they proudly call “a people’s theatre.”
 On any given day, you might find yourself enjoying a comedy, a classic musical or a festival.
-They offer more than just shows, however, also hosting workshops, dance classes, chorus, and more, including after-school programs for those who want to get two kinds of education at the same time.
+They offer more than just shows, however, also hosting workshops, dance classes, chorus and more, including after-school programs.
 Check the website for show details.
 Tickets are available online, or on a first-come, first-serve basis one hour before the show.

 142 Throckmorton Ave., Mill Valley, 415.383.9600